CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_aws_account.md

 - `deployment_method` (String) How the account was deployed.
 Valid values are 'terraform-native' and 'terraform-cft'
 - `dspm` (Attributes) (see [below for nested schema](#nestedatt--dspm))
 - `idp` (Attributes) (see [below for nested schema](#nestedatt--idp))
-- `is_organization_management_account` (Boolean) Indicates whether this is the management account (formerly known as the root account) of an AWS Organization
 - `organization_id` (String) The AWS Organization ID
 - `realtime_visibility` (Attributes) (see [below for nested schema](#nestedatt--realtime_visibility))
 - `sensor_management` (Attributes) (see [below for nested schema](#nestedatt--sensor_management))